COSBlab/EMMIVox/scripts/README.md

 ## **Software installation**

-I would create a conda environment to install all the python libraries needed to run pre- and post-processing tools.
+You can create a conda environment to install all the python libraries needed to run pre- and post-processing tools.

-* `conda create --name cryo-emmi`
+* `conda create --name emmivox`

-* `conda activate cryo-emmi`
+* `conda activate emmivox`

 * `conda install -c conda-forge mrcfile mdanalysis biopython`